haan6/fm-for-online-recommendation/README.md

 # SILAB-Online-Recommendation

-This package has code for simulating and performancing inference in a variety of factorization machines.
+This package has code for simulating and performing inference in a variety of factorization machines.

+## Author
+Yohan Jung, Yeji Han

 ## Online Models
 Online models take single data as an input, make a prediction, and train with the data.